Thursday, February 21, 2008

-Police arrest DQ University Students
+Police arrest DQ University students, who recently hosted the Longest Walk2

 Watch arrests on Youtube video: